justinkobel/TeamsAppDiscovery/Readme.md

 # Teams App Discovery Script

-Discover all of the Apps added to Teams in your organization.
+Discover all of the Apps added to Teams in your organization, both in Teams Channels as well as user-installed Apps.

 ## Permissions